 by Shane de Lange (@shanenilfunct) Nuwork.collage001, the most-recent book produced by iconic graphic designer, David Carson, was released on 27 February 2019 at the multidisciplinary art space, Haimney, in Barcelona, Spain.
-Media Design caught up with him for a one-on-one interview just before the opening of his exhibition, which also served as the first-ever viewing of the book.
+Design Culture caught up with him for a one-on-one interview just before the opening of his exhibition, which also served as the first-ever viewing of the book.

 Evolution of graphic design craft

 Since the ’80s, Carson has contributed to, and altered, the evolution of the craft of graphic design.
 He became a graphic designer at the age of 26, establishing himself within the bustling surf community of Southern California.
 The experimental culture that he was exposed to through surfing and skateboarding afforded him the freedom to mess around with the institutionalised modernist dictates of design, of which he was completely unaware.
 He began his career working for a number of magazines, including Transworld Skateboarding, Beach Culture and, perhaps most famously, Ray Gun.